Optometry in Ghana: Executives

-It is headed by DSP/Dr. Remi Ninkpe as President of GOA.
-Dr. Paa Kwesi Fynn Hope is the Secretary.
+It is headed by Prof.Samuel Bert Boadi-Kusi as President of GOA.
+Dr.Yaw Osei Akoto is the Secretary.

 Ministry of Health and Optometrists

 The Ministry of Health through its hospitals and health facilities is the main provider of eye care services in the country.
 Over the years it has taken various initiates to train optometrists through the various universities.
 It is its aim to ensure that there is at least one functioning eye unit in every district of the country.
 So far the number of facilities is woefully inadequate to serve the needs of those who need such services.
 The MOH is still doing its best to lift the practice of optometry in Ghana.
 At the 2010 induction ceremony for new Optometrist it promised to help regulate the activities of optometrists more The situation would have been far worse if the various eye care facilities of the Christian Health Association of Ghana (CHAG) were not functioning.
 Thirty-five percent of Ghana's health service provision is done by CHAG.
 As and when new district eye centre are created, an optometrist is posted there to attend to the district's eye care needs.
-It must be stated that to date, the MOH is the biggest employer of optometrists in the country and the MOH deems with all seriousness the role they play in helping to save the sight of Ghanaians.
+To date, the MOH is the biggest employer of optometrists in the country and the MOH deems with all seriousness the role they play in helping to save the sight of Ghanaians.